erigones/esdc-docs/user-guide/howto/enable-overlays.rst

 This command will create `adminoverlay` on all compute nodes.
 You can verify it by running ``ipadm show-addr``.

-Now, go to the GUI, create the appropriate `adminoverlay` virtual network and add IP addresses to :ref:`admin virtual servers<admin_dc>`:
+Now go to the GUI, create the appropriate `adminoverlay` virtual network and add IP addresses to :ref:`admin virtual servers<admin_dc>`:

     * :ref:`Switch<switch_dc>` to the **admin** virtual data center.
     * Go to :guilabel:`Nodes -> (your CN)` and click on the :guilabel:`Refresh` button to reload network configuration (do this on all compute nodes that are already installed).